d23monkey/mod-eluna/README.md

 ***Built on the shoulders of giants***
 </div>

 mod-eluna is a fork of the original [Eluna](https://github.com/ElunaLuaEngine/Eluna) project.
-We extend our heartfelt gratitude to the Eluna TC team for their work.
+We extend our heartfelt gratitude to the Eluna team for their work.

 > **Explore More:**
 > - [Original Github](https://github.com/ElunaLuaEngine/Eluna)